-Prof. Kevin Baird, heads the Eijkman-Oxford Clinical Research Unit (EOCRU) at the Eijkman Institute of Molecular Biology in Jakarta, Indonesia on behalf of the Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine, University of Oxford, United Kingdom, where he is Professor of Malariology.
-In this interview with Dia:gram, he talks about how more needs to be done to mitigate the threat of malaria in Asia Pacific.
+Professor Kevin Baird, heads the Eijkman-Oxford Clinical Research Unit (EOCRU) at the Eijkman Institute of Molecular Biology in Jakarta, Indonesia on behalf of the Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine, University of Oxford, United Kingdom, where he is a Professor of Malariology.
+In this interview with Roche Diagram magazine, he talks about how more needs to be done to mitigate the threat of malaria in Asia Pacific.

-A former Microbiologist with the US Navy Medical Service Corps, Prof. Baird has spent the last four decades focusing on malaria.
+A former Microbiologist with the United States Navy Medical Service Corps, Prof Baird has spent the last four decades focusing on malaria.
 Yet, he is equally at ease talking about the history that surrounds the majestic Eijkman Institute building and the colonial occupation of Indonesia, his home for the last 30 years, as he is highlighting the vital role research plays in combatting malaria.

-While he fell into malaria research by accident, his beliefs as a self-confessed naturalist made him stay on.
-“Malaria is a naturalist’s disease with its complex lifecycle intimately tied to ecology by anopheline mosquitoes.”
+Although he fell into malaria research by accident, his beliefs as a self-confessed naturalist made him stay on.
+Prof Baird said, “Malaria is a naturalist’s disease with its complex lifecycle intimately tied to ecology by anopheline mosquitoes.”

-The World Health Organization (WHO) World Malaria Report 2017 estimated there are about 216 million cases of malaria in 91 endemic countries1.
+The World Health Organization (WHO) World Malaria Report 2017 estimated that there are about 216 million cases of malaria in 91 endemic countries.1

-According to Prof. Baird, there tends to be greater focus on Africa and not enough on Asia Pacific when it comes to malaria.
+According to Prof Baird, there tends to be a greater focus on Africa and not enough on Asia Pacific when it comes to malaria.
 Consequently, research efforts and investments seem to reflect this.
-For instance, in 2016, an estimated US $2.7 billion was invested in malaria control and elimination efforts globally, with 74% of it going to Africa and 7% towards efforts in South East Asia1.
+For instance, in 2016, an estimated USD 2.7 billion was invested in malaria control and elimination efforts globally, with 74% of it going to Africa and 7% towards efforts in Southeast Asia.1

 There is no denying that malaria is a serious issue wherever it occurs in the world.
-But it is also important to understand that malaria in Asia Pacific is different.”
+But it is also important to understand that malaria in Asia Pacific is different,” said Prof Baird.

-“In sub-Saharan Africa, Plasmodium falciparum transmitted by the Anopheles gambiae group of mosquitoes overwhelmingly dominate.
-However, in Asia, Plasmodium falciparum (P. falciparum) and Plasmodium vivax (P. vivax) occur in nearly equal measures at lower levels of transmission and are transmitted by several dozen important anopheline vector mosquito species,” he said.
+“In sub-Saharan Africa, Plasmodium falciparum (P. falciparum) transmitted by the Anopheles gambiae group of mosquitoes overwhelmingly dominates.
+However, in Asia, Plasmodium vivax (P. vivax) occurs in nearly equal measures at lower levels of transmission and are transmitted by several dozen important anopheline vector mosquito species,” he said.
 “Vivax malaria is a fundamentally different problem,” he explained.

 Drug resistance threatens most people living with malaria.
 However, the greatest problem with malaria in Asia is the inadequate access to diagnosis and treatment along with derelict vector control capacities.

 “Most vivax malaria occurs in Asia and the historic neglect of that species is directly linked to the broader neglect of Asian malaria.
 I focused my research on vivax malaria, very simply, because I live and work in Asia where this malaria – relatively difficult to diagnose and properly treat – mostly affects the isolated rural poor.
-Treatment against repeated attacks of vivax malaria requires a drug called primaquine, and that drug is very dangerous to patients with an inherited abnormality called Glucose-6-Phosphate Dehydrogenase deficiency.
-About eight % of Asians in South and Southeast Asia have this abnormality.
-Giving primaquine blindly and without monitoring is dangerous.
+Treatment against repeated attacks of vivax malaria requires a drug called Primaquine, and that drug is very dangerous to patients with an inherited abnormality called Glucose-6-Phosphate Dehydrogenase (G6PD) deficiency.
+About 8% of Asians in South and Southeast Asia have this abnormality.
+Giving Primaquine blindly and without monitoring is dangerous.
 Research that gives these patients safe access to the right treatment and prevents unnecessary repeated malaria attacks, will yield immediate and substantial health dividends for the entire region.
-Access to diagnosis of G6PD deficiency may be the most important technical problem to solve with regard to the Asian malaria problem.”
+Access to the diagnosis of G6PD deficiency may be the most important technical problem to solve regarding the Asian malaria problem.”

-Hopeful that diagnostic tools, advances in treatment and continued research will deliver tremendous value, Prof. Baird said: “With the right approach we can very well change malaria from the major problem it is in Asia today to a relatively minor one.
-That probably means reducing the burden from hundreds of millions of cases by seven species of parasites to merely hundreds or thousands of cases by just two or three relatively rare species2.
-We don’t necessarily require elimination or eradication of all malarias as a benchmark for great success.
+Hopeful that diagnostic tools, advances in treatment, digital technology in healthcare and continued research will deliver tremendous value, Prof Baird said “with the right approach, we can very well change malaria from the major problem it is in Asia today to a relatively minor one.
+That probably means reducing the burden from hundreds of millions of cases by seven species of parasites to merely hundreds or thousands of cases by just two or three relatively rare species.2 We don’t necessarily require elimination or eradication of all malaria as a benchmark for great success.
 We need research and better tools to get us there.”